She people

+According to the 2021 China Statistical Yearbook, the total population of the She was 746,385, including 403,516 males and 342,869 females.
 The She are the largest ethnic minority in Fujian, Zhejiang, and Jiangxi Provinces.
 They are also present in the provinces of Anhui and Guangdong.
 Some descendants of the She also exist amongst the Hakka minority in Taiwan.

 Languages

-Today, over 400,000 She people of Fujian, Zhejiang, and Jiangxi provinces speak Shehua, an unclassified Chinese variety that has been heavily influenced by Hakka Chinese.
+Today, over 400,000 She people of Fujian, Zhejiang, and Jiangxi provinces speak She Chinese, an unclassified Chinese variety that has been heavily influenced by Hakka Chinese.

 There are approximately 1,200 She people in Guangdong province who speak a Hmong–Mien language called She, also called Ho Ne meaning "mountain people" (活聂 (huóniè)).
-Some said they were descendants of Dongyi, Nanman or Yue peoples.
+Some say they are descendants of the Dongyi, Nanman, or Yue peoples.